lkilcher/dolfyn/xarray_dev_changelog.md

 				- Sig 1000 returns '7' when facing up as does SigVM 1000 when facing down? - Negative, VM data must be treated like 'up' facing instruments
 			- Verified Nortek Signature data (facing up and down)
 			- Verified Nortek SignatureVM data
-			- Couldn't verify TRDI Worhorse or AWAC
+			- Verified TRDI Worhorse (facing down)
-			- rotation accuracy due to input data truncation is 3 decimal places (1 mm/s for velocity data)
+			- Not verfied for TRDI facing up or AWAC

 		- Motion correction code - done, checked
 			- motion correction object has been removed